 Progress on implementing the Best Council Plan is reported on via a set of key performance indicators known as our 'Best Council Plan Scorecard'.
-In 2017/18, a set of over 50 indicators were developed to help measure progress over time against our ambitions of 'A Strong Economy and a Compassionate City' and being 'An efficient and enterprising organisation'.
+In 2018/19, a set of over 70 indicators are in place to help measure progress over time against our ambitions of 'A Strong Economy and a Compassionate City' and being 'An efficient and enterprising organisation'.
 The majority of the performance indicators were taken from the supporting council and partnership plans, facilitating a consistent view of performance.
 Other indicators are wider and required input from our partners within the city in order to achieve success.

-The key performance indicator results along with supporting commentary and comparisons against other organisations (where available) were reported each quarter to the council's leadership team.
+The key performance indicator results along with supporting commentary and comparisons against other organisations (where available) were reported each quarter to the council's corporate leadership team.
 A summary of the performance indicator results is also published each quarter on our website.
-The results from April 2018 showed a mixed picture overall, with progress made against some indicators but declining performance against others.
+The results from May 2019 showed progress had been made against many of the indicators, although at the same time a smaller number reported a decline in performance.

-Our annual report on the council's performance against its Best Council Plan objectives for 2017/18 will be published on the council's website.
+Our annual report on the council's performance against its Best Council Plan objectives for 2018/19 will be published on the council's website in the autumn.